auth0/docs/articles/connections/database/password-change.md

 # Change Users' Passwords

 ::: note
-This article will help you learn how to reset a user's password.
+If you are an admin, this article will help you learn how to reset a user's password for a database connection.
 If you are trying to configure the custom Password Reset page, see [Password Reset Page](/hosted-pages/password-reset).
-If you are a user trying to reset your own password, see [Reset Your Auth0 Account Password](/support/reset-account-password).
+If you are an Auth0 user trying to reset your own Auth0 password, see [Reset Your Auth0 Account Password](/support/reset-account-password).
+If you are an end user trying to log in through a login screen, contact support for the provider through which you are attempting to log in.
 :::